mceraso/Dungeons/README.md

 * [x] passing arrays as function arguments

-* [x] const declaration for known matrix dimensions
+* [x] const int declaration for known matrix dimensions

 * [x] do-while control loop for handling matrix of rooms of known-size